rsbandhu/Computer_Vision_keypoint_detection/README.md

 __Notebook 3__ : Facial Keypoint Detection Using Haar Cascades and your Trained CNN

 __Notebook 4__ : Fun Filters and Keypoint Uses

-### Submission Notes
-Please see the notes below under each section

 ### `models.py`